neo-project/docs/docs/en-us/node/cli/seedlist.md

   }
 }
 ```
-Notice that we've added `:10333` to the end of each of the addresses, to tell NEO-CLI that to connect using the `P2P` protocol.
+Notice that we've added `:10333` to the end of each of the addresses, to tell Neo-CLI that to connect using the `P2P` protocol.

 And that's it!
 You can now start neo-cli as usual.